solidocean007/Retail-Sight/front-end/src/issues.md

 ## 🔹 1.

---- i need to address notifications
+--- when a goal is created let the user choose whether to send an email to the reciepients.

 ## 🔹 2.
---- fix the goals issue
+--- test the different filters

 ## 🔹 3.

----
+--- validate billing

 ## 🔹 4.
 ---

 ## 🔹 5.
 ---